Documenting your #ProtestPP event

 The cameraman’s only job should be taking pictures, and he or she should take lots of them.
 It takes dozens of shots just to get a few good ones, and nobody ever lamented taking too many pictures.

-Shoot video of your protest.
-If possible, assign a videographer to take footage of the protest and, possibly, conduct interviews of your special guests and random attendees.
+Shoot video of your vigil.
+If possible, assign a videographer to take footage of the event and, possibly, conduct interviews of your special guests and random attendees.
 As with the cameraman, choose someone who knows how to use his or her camera, how to download videos off the camera to a computer or tablet and how to upload them to YouTube or directly to Facebook.

 The videographer’s only job should be taking video footage, and he or she should be filming continuously.